* Important *

-WordPress makes publishing and formatting content online easy by providing users with a rich editor that does not require knowledge or coding experience to create professional-looking web pages with formatted text and embedded media quickly.
+WordPress makes it easy to publish and format content online by providing users with a rich built-in editor that requires no knowledge or coding experience to create professional-looking web pages with formatted text and embedded images quickly.

-In this step-by-step tutorial, we show you how to use the WordPress Visual Content Editor – what the menu toolbar buttons do, how to format text, and more!
+In this tutorial, we show you how to use the WordPress Content Editor.

-WordPress provides a WYSIWYG (What-You-See-Is-What-You-Get) editor for creating and editing posts and pages …
+WordPress provides a semi-WYSIWYG (What-You-See-Is-What-You-Get) visual editor for creating and editing posts and pages …

-If you have used content editing software like MS Word, then the WordPress content editor interface will probably seem familiar to you …
+If you have used an editor like Microsoft Word, then the WordPress visual editor interface will probably seem familiar to you …

 (WordPress Visual Editor Menu)

-Below is a brief description of each of the items shown in the screenshot above:
+Below is a brief description of each of the visual editor menu functions shown in the screenshot above:

-1. Post Title Field – Here’s where you enter the title of your post/page.
+1. Title Field – Here’s where you type in the title of your post/page.

-2. Permalink – Click on the Edit button to change the permalink text of your post/page.
-This feature is useful if you want to improve your post/page SEO.
+2. Permalink – Clicking on the “Edit” button changes the permalink text of your post/page.
+This function is useful if you would like to search optimize the post URL.

-3. Add Media – Clicking this button lets you upload, manage and insert pictures, videos, audio, etc. into your post or page from your own hard drive, an external storage location, or from your site’s media library.
+3. Add Media – Click this button to upload, manage and insert media into your post/page from your own hard drive, an external storage location, or from your website’s media library.

-4. Visual Tab – Clicking this tab lets you access the WYSIWYG (What You See Is What You Get) visual editor.
+4. Visual Tab – Click this tab to access the WYSIWYG (What You See Is What You Get) content editor.

-6. Bold – Highlight words in your text and click this button to add bold formatting.
+6. Bold – Select text and click this menu button to make your words bold.

-7. Italics – Highlight the words your want to make italicized and click this button.
+7. Italics – Select the words your want to add italicized formatting to and click this button.